Elanmarkowitz/race_screentreat/run_README.txt

 HR_[Race]: At least 1 column containing the treatment HR for that race.
 [Race] should be replaced by the name of the race.
 Prop_[Race]_[Trial]: At least 1 column.
 Gives the proportion of each subgroup-stage pair that receives a given treatment.
 [Race] should match a [Race] from the HR columns.
 [Trial] is just the name for the trial (can be the same as [Race]).

+Currently unable to specify differnt other cause death rates.

 - Source wrapper.R to set up (run=FALSE) or set up and run (run=TRUE) the model